themancalledjakob/kabk_touching/README.md

 - add python path to system path (google this, it's explained on python website)
 - install node (https://nodejs.org/en/download/)

+## Sensor setup
+- setup the sensor as described last lesson, you can look it up on either of these sites:
+- https://playground.arduino.cc/Main/CapacitiveSensor/
+- https://www.instructables.com/id/How-To-Use-Touch-Sensors-With-Arduino/

 ## Arduino setup
 - download this repository or clone it
 - in your file explorer go to `kabk_touching/arduino/02_threshold`
 - open `02_threshold.ino` with Arduino software
+- in Arduino software go to `Sketch/include library/manage libraries`
+- search and install `CapacitiveSensor` library
 - upload the sketch on your arduino

-## Sensor setup
-- setup the sensor as described last lesson, you can look it up on either of these sites:
-- https://playground.arduino.cc/Main/CapacitiveSensor/
-- https://www.instructables.com/id/How-To-Use-Touch-Sensors-With-Arduino/

 ## Sensor Server setup
 - open a new terminal